blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 ## Conclusion

 When it comes to integrating with Whatsapp using third party apps there are some advantages and limitations, however in my opinion the pros outweigh the cons.
 Waboxapp provides a way to quickly develop this functionality.
-Given that Whatsapp is an integral part of many people's lives to have the ability to use this way of comunication in your buiseness may give you the edge over your competitors.
+Given that Whatsapp is an integral part of many people"s lives to have the ability to use this way of comunication in your buiseness may give you the edge over your competitors.